javierdelapuente/paas-charm/docs/explanation/web-app-framework.rst

 =================

 The 12-Factor app support in Charmcraft and Rockcraft is opinionated by design.
-That way, if your application is writen with one of the supported frameworks and follows the conventions, the 12-Factor project will be able to create automatically a software operator for it.
+That way, if your application is written with one of the supported frameworks and follows the conventions, the 12-Factor project will be able to create automatically a software operator for it.